ACRE: STRATEGIC PLANNING FOR AGRICLUSTERS

 Unit 15.
 Workshop Wrap-Up and Evaluation

-ACRE Part #3 - Approving and Implementing an ACRE Project Work Plan, including:
+ACRE Part #3 - Approving and Implementing an ACRE Project Work Plan, includes:

 Unit 16.
 Post-Workshop Core Group Meeting